juliancorrea/ml-fine-tuning-edu-answer-classifier/README_EN.md

 Application that classifies questions into three educational levels (Child, Teenager, Adult) and generates appropriate responses using AI.

+> ⚠️ **Note**: This project was developed and tested on macOS.
+Commands may require adjustments for other operating systems.

 ## 📋 Technologies

 - **Transformers (Hugging Face)**: Classification with fine-tuned DistilBERT